prektrons/React_Projects/README.md

 super(props) would pass props to the parent constructor.

 From your example, super(props) would call the React.Component constructor passing in props as the argument.

+React Hooks are functions that add state variables to functional components and instrument the lifecycle methods of classes.